ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-test-ballerina-code.md

 #### test:stopServiceSkeleton (string packageName)

 Stop a service skeleton and cleanup created directories of a given ballerina package.
-This function would first try to stop the service that was created using test:startServiceSkeleton function and then would try to clean up the directories created. e.g :
+This function would first try to stop the service that was created using test:startServiceSkeleton function and then would try to clean up the directories created.
 ```ballerina
 test:stopServiceSkeleton(“petstore.service.skeleton”);
 ```